ibartomeus/AgileSci/Outline.md

 Ideas
 ========================================================

-**Title:** What ecologists can learn from software developers?
+**Title:** What field ecologists can learn from software developers?

 **Intro:**

 - Recent changes in ecology.
 Increase number of colaborators (see Neff & Olden 2010 Bioscience, Wuchty, S., B. F. Jones, and B. Uzzi.
 2007.
 The increasing dominance of teams in production of knowledge.
 Science 316:1036-1039.), increase use of R, quantity/quality tradeoff, open science.

 - What Problems faced software devolpements and how they solved them (or try to solve them).
-Increase the quantity without decreasing quality (if quality is the way to go is not discussed here, see TREE references)
+Increase the quantity without decreasing quality (if quality is the way to go is not discussed here, see recent TREE references)

 - Why this problems are similar.
 Need to increase quantity, without decreasing quality.

-- This is not a paper about improving code (covered here),
+- This is not a paper about improving code (covered here: recent reference...),

 **Tools:**